TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- We'll create a simple code for recording, but we might offload replays to snapshotted_player

 - client_setup replay (re-visited)
 	- let packets from server be saved on the message level
 	- I think adapter should just have if elses since client setup logic is way more important